 While the platform was first launched in 2018, the company behind the app, Futu Holdings Ltd., is not new to the industry: it’s a publicly-traded company (FUTU) with a market cap of around $6 billion.
 Headquartered in Hong Kong, Moomoo’s U.S. offices are located in Palo Alto, California.

 Limited time bonus offer!
-From now until January 15, 2023, get up to 20 free stocks when you join Moomoo.
-(You’ll get one free share just for signing up, with no deposit required.)
-Learn more in our Moomoo free stock article.
+Get up to 16 free stocks when you join Moomoo.
+Learn more in our Moomoo free stock promotion article.

 Moomoo Key Facts